wikimedia/operations-debs-trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

 standard event log formats unless you need information that these formats do not provide.

-These formats may be used by enabling the :ts:cv:`proxy.config.log.custom_logs_enabled` setting in :file:`records.config` and adding appropriate entries to :file:`logs_xml.config`.
+These formats may be used by editing :file:`logging.config`.

 .. _admin-logging-format-squid: